An example of a product analytics dashboard showing checkout conversion rates.

 Attribution analysis can help you identify the customer touchpoints most commonly associated with success.

-To break that down, the term “attribution” means saying or thinking that something is the result of a particular person, action or thing.
-Applying that to data, you’ll want to know which data is contributing to a product’s success.
+To simplify, “attribution” means saying or thinking that something is the result of a particular person, action, or thing.
+When applied to data, you’ll want to know which data is contributing to a product’s success.

 This type of data analysis interprets the user flow data and hones in on the users who have completed their journey.
 It then analyzes their touches in reverse.

-For instance, a product manager can break down revenue generated by the most recent premium features usage attempts before the conversion.
+For instance, a product manager can break down revenue generated by the most recent premium feature usage attempts before the conversion.

 Cohort analysis

-Cohort analysis takes data from a given subset and sorts it into related groups (known as cohorts).
-This is as opposed to looking at the data as one entity.
-The cohorts share similar characteristics such as time, date or size.
+Cohort analysis takes data from a given subset and sorts it into related groups (known as cohorts), as opposed to looking at the data as one entity.
+The cohorts share similar characteristics, such as time, date, or size.

-Businesses use cohort analysis to analyze customer behavior across the customer life cycle within specific segments, to tailor their offers to those identified cohorts.
+Businesses use cohort analysis to analyze customer behavior across the customer life cycle within specific segments and tailor their offers to those identified cohorts.

 A cohort can be defined by different factors, such as: